abdurrahman-akkus/jsongridify/README.md

 #### Labels
  + label name: the name that refer to each attribute of real data
-   + tag: appears as table head of the related attribute
+   + tag: appears as table header-th of the related attribute (if there is no tag, attribute name comes from raw data is used as th)
    + modifier: converts data to a dom element or a modified text node
    + class: adds class to the related th and td elements
    + css: adds css style to the related th and td elements